theantigone/csci-435-programming-assignment-1/README.md

 ## Description

-A small tool that highlights the **leaf-level GUI-components** (objects with which a useer would typically interact with) in a **mobile application** (e.g., Android) screenshot by parsing and processing metadata (in the form of `.xml` files).
-These leaf-level components describe the hierarchical screen structure of the GUI.
-Thus, by highlighting these components, the developers should have an easier time understanding the GUI.
+A small tool that highlights the **leaf-level GUI-components** (objects with which a user would typically interact with) in a **mobile application** (e.g., Android) screenshot by parsing and processing metadata (in the form of `.xml` files).
+Since these leaf-level components describe the hierarchical screen structure of the GUI, by highlighting these components, the developers should have an easier time understanding the mobile application's GUI.

 ## Preparations